Check out the new features we've released so far in 2022!

 - If you don’t want to store a user’s email in Iterable, you don’t have to

 These changes have impacts across the Iterable platform, UI, and APIs.
-To learn more about these differences and how to choose which project type might work best for your marketing needs, check out our new guide: Unique Identifiers.
+To learn more about these differences and how to choose which project type might work best for your marketing needs, check out our new guide: Project Types and Unique Identifiers.

 We'll be making additional improvements to this initiative in future releases—including the ability to combine user profiles and the ability to migrate existing email-based projects to a userID-based schema.
 Stay tuned!